-Generally speaking, metadata can be thought of as providing and sharing the result of classification (that occurs within the SFC-enabled domain, or external to it) along an SFP.
+One use of metadata is to provide and share the result of classification (that occurs within the SFC-enabled domain, or external to it) along an SFP.
 For example, an external repository might provide user/subscriber information to a service chain classifier.
 This classifier could in turn impose that information in the SFC encapsulation for delivery to the requisite SFs.
 The SFs could in turn utilize the user/subscriber information for local policy decisions.
+Metadata can also share SF output along the SFP.

-- 5. Service definition independence: The SFC architecture does not depend on the details of SFs themselves.
-Additionally, no IANA registry is required to store the list of SFs. - 6.
-Service function chain independence: The creation, modification, or deletion of an SFC has no impact on other SFCs.
+5. Service definition independence: The SFC architecture does not depend on the details of SFs themselves.

+- 6. Service function chain independence: The creation, modification, or deletion of an SFC has no impact on other SFCs.
 The same is true for SFPs. - 7.
 Heterogeneous control/policy points: The architecture allows SFs to use independent mechanisms (out of scope for this document) to populate and resolve local policy and (if needed) local classification criteria.